Documentation Index

 |---|

-stopped | Container has exited |
+stopped | Agent process has exited or is reported as stopped by /api/status |

-unhealthy | Container is in an unexpected state or cannot be inspected |
+error | Service is in an unexpected state, build failed, or cannot be inspected |

 Health check behavior